 The Supplier shall ensure that all interim and permanent restorations to excavations for the replacement of street furniture and any subsequent maintenance repair or other works shall be to the satisfaction of the Highways Operations Manager.

-The Supplier shall reinstate any damage to the highway structure or furniture caused by the Supplier their agents or representative during the work of installation maintenance or repair of the street furniture and Equipment and if the Supplier shall fail to reinstate any damage to the highway or any highway structure or furniture the Authority will carry out the necessary works and the costs of such works may be recovered from the Supplier as a debt recoverable by action.
+The Supplier shall reinstate any damage to the highway structure or furniture caused by the Supplier their agents or representative during the work of installation maintenance or repair of the Equipment and if the Supplier shall fail to reinstate any damage to the highway or any highway structure or furniture the Authority will carry out the necessary works and the costs of such works may be recovered from the Supplier as a debt recoverable by action.

 If any damage or injury shall happen to any of the highways over which the Small Cell Equipment is erected by reason of such Equipment or of any accidents to such Equipment or any defect or want of repair in such Equipment, such damage or injury shall as soon as practicable be made good by the Authority and the proper and reasonable cost and expense of such making good shall be paid by the Supplier to the Authority within 14 days of the amount being notified in writing to the Supplier by the Highways Operations Manager.